Miqueas/GTK-Examples/README.md

 [![License][LicenseBadge]][LicenseURL]

-# GTK 3 Examples
+# GTK Examples

-A set of GTK 3 examples in C
+A set of GTK (3/4) examples in C

 ## Building

-You'll need (obviouslly) GTK 3 and Meson, then just:
+You'll need GTK 3/4 and Meson, then just go to the version of GTK you have the examples and:

 ```
 meson . _BUILD